On this page:

 Harvesting Baitfish for Personal Use

-All inland waters (including rivers, streams and brooks) are open to the taking of baitfish for personal use unless designated "closed to the taking of live baitfish" (see Special Fishing Laws).
+All inland waters (including rivers, streams and brooks) are open to the taking of baitfish for personal use unless designated “closed to the taking of live baitfish” (see Special Fishing Laws on page 5), with the following conditions:

-- All other fish species must be immediately released alive into the water from which they were taken.
+- Legal species only – See page 54 for list of fish legal to use and harvest as bait.
+All other fish must be immediately released alive into the water from which they were taken.

-- Any person with a valid Maine fishing license may take baitfish for their personal use only and may not be sold without a bait dealers license.
+- Fishing license required – You must have a valid Maine fishing license to harvest baitfish for personal use.
+Baitfish may not be sold or harvested with the intent to sell without a bait dealer’s license.

 Storing Live Baitfish

-Live baitfish may not be stored or held in any waters where the use or possession of live fish as bait is prohibited during the entire fishing season.
-This includes waters restricted to the use of artificial lures only, waters restricted to fly fishing only, and where there are other prohibitions on the use of live fish as bait.
-To obtain a list of Maine waters where baitfish cannot be stored contact MDIFW's Augusta Office.
+You may not store or hold live baitfish in waters where the use or possession of live fish as bait is prohibited during the entire fishing season.
+This includes waters restricted to the use of artificial lures only, waters restricted to fly fishing, and waters where there are other prohibitions on the use of live fish as bait.

 Commercial Bait Dealer's License

-In order to harvest for sale or purchase and sell live baitfish or live smelts you must possess a valid bait dealer's license (Bait Retail License, Bait Wholesale License, or Smelt Wholesale License).
-For further information on license requirement or how to obtain a license, contact MDIFW at (207) 287-8000 or visit the Bait Dealer's License page.
+In order to harvest live baitfish and smelts for sale, or to buy and resell them, you must possess a valid bait dealer’s license (Bait Retail License, Bait Wholesale License, or Smelt Wholesale License).
+For more information on license requirements or how to obtain a license, contact MDIFW at (207) 287-8000 or visit the Bait Dealer's License page.